 IP address.
 Type that followed by enter.
 Then it will ask for the subnet mask.
 Type that and press enter.
+Then it will ask for the default gateway.
+Type that and press enter.
 It will then show the information that was gathered and ask if you would like to proceed.
 If the information looks correct, press 1 and then enter.
 If you have misconfigured something, press 0 and enter.
 Then press 3 and enter to return to the IP address configuration area to restart the process.
 You may cancel the process at any time by pressing Ctrl+e to return to the main menu, or by pressing Ctrl+x to exit.
 No changes will be applied to the Ethernet interface until a reboot of the system is performed.
 You may change the configuration several times before rebooting.